 Come say, “Hi!” to Audrey Overstreet, Christi Malsam, Katherine Fritchie, Laura Bracken, Amanda Ashing, Andre Larsen, Connie Stout, Celeste Sterrett, Joan Howard, Mike Malsam, Jim Murphy, Jill Murphy, Chris Weepler, Connie McGaughy, Amy Duncan, Nikki Lockwood, Mary Alberts, and Bruce Gage (and more)!

-We’re very excited, for the first time ever, anywhere, to have prints available for The River Remembers!
-We’ll show Kay O’Rourke’s entire thirty piece commission that tells the story of Spokane – on canvass wraps, for the first time anywhere.
+In June we had, for the first time ever, anywhere, prints available for The River Remembers!
+ONE PRINT PER PAINTING ONLY.
+That print was a high quality canvass wrap.
+First come, first served.
 We sold out of our first run of books, and we just got time to finish up a newer edition.
 Grab a copy before they sell out again!

 Often the quickest way to find out news is by “liking” our Facebook page (Facebook.com/MarmotArtSpace) and following along.

 Usually the quickest way to find out news is by “liking” our Facebook page (Facebook.com/MarmotArtSpace) and following along.
 See you First Friday in August!